-We have a few recommendations for online tools that will ease this process for you and help to keep your data safe.
-First, a Password Manager is a very useful tool that will generate strong passwords and keep them safe for you, behind an encrypted barrier.
+A Password Manager is a very useful tool that will generate strong passwords and keep them safe for you, behind an encrypted barrier.
 There are many of these available on the web or app stores.

 In this section we have a short identity theft self-assessment test you can work through, to discern your own personal level of risk.
 Answer each question with a yes or no.

 14 or more questions – your Identity is in danger;

 9 to 14 questions – a lot to improve;

 4 to 9 questions – good, aware of the main risks;

 3 or less – excellent, vigilant.